Here to Part II of Tiger II: Production, service, specifications, statistics and 3D model.

 Since vehicle technology at that time was not able to construct tanks with strong protection and great mobility at the same time, the designs were a compromise.

-The Tiger II, based on the experience with the Russian T-34 tank, used angled armour, which greatly improved the effectiveness of the protection, just like the Panzer V Panther was designed before.
+The Tiger II, based on the experience with the Russian T-34 tank, used angled armor, which greatly improved the effectiveness of the protection, just like the Panzer V Panther was designed before.

 At the US Army had above all the M4 Sherman the ‘show time’ against Tiger.
-The American armour-piercing standard shell M61 for the 75mm gun failed to pen however both with the Tiger I and with the King Tiger at the front armor and sometimes even at the side armor simply.
+The American armor-piercing standard shell M61 for the 75 mm gun failed to pen however both with the Tiger I and with the King Tiger at the front armor and sometimes even at the side armor simply.

-Even the improved Sherman with the 76-mm gun could not penetrate both Tiger models frontally from distances of more than 55 yards.
+Even the improved Sherman with the 76-mm gun could not penetrate both Tiger models frontally from distances of more than 55 yards (ca. 50 m).

 In February 1945, 21 Tigers II of the heavy 503rd SS tank detachment were used for a counter-attack at the threatened Gdansk in four combat groups.
 Karl Bormann was one of the tank commanders and reported that his crew alone destroyed 66 Soviet tanks, 44 guns and 15 trucks within six weeks.